elena5875/project5_cherryleaves/README.md

 1. Use this template to create your GitHub project repo

-1. Log into your cloud IDE with your GitHub account.
+2. Log into your cloud IDE with your GitHub account.

-1. On your Dashboard, click on the New Workspace button
+3. On your Dashboard, click on the New Workspace button

-1. Paste in the URL you copied from GitHub earlier
+4. Paste in the URL you copied from GitHub earlier

-1. Click Create
+5. Click Create

-1. Wait for the workspace to open.
+6. Wait for the workspace to open.
 This can take a few minutes.

-1. Open a new terminal and `pip3 install -r requirements.txt`
+7. Open a new terminal and `pip3 install -r requirements.txt`

+8. Open the jupyter_notebooks directory with this code 'jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser' copy the token code and click the browser.
+Paste the token code and click openlogin

-1. Open the jupyter_notebooks directory, and click on the notebook you want to open.
+9. Choose the notebook you want to open

 1. Click the kernel button and choose Python Environments.
+Also don't forget to click and choose trusted.

 Note that the kernel says Python 3.8.18 as it inherits from the workspace, so it will be Python-3.8.18 as installed by our template.
 To confirm this, you can use `! python --version` in a notebook code cell.